Metaswitch/floki/docs/content/intro/feature-overview.md

 These can be used to configure users in the container dynamically.
 This can be a little fiddly, especially if the container already uses a non-root user with the same id as the host user.

+## Host working directory

+The host working directory is forwarded into the `floki` container as an environment variable, `FLOKI_HOST_WORKDIR`.

 ## SSH agent

 Sometimes it is useful to be able to pull dependencies for source code management servers for builds.
 To make this easier to do in an automated fashion, `floki` can forward and `ssh-agent` socket into the container, and expose its path through `SSH_AUTH_SOCK`.